Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/pitchfork_layout_slides.md

 ## Remarks/Tips

 - Define a structure and stick to it
+- Don't reinvent the wheel (if no really good reason)
 - Use short, but meaningful names
 - As few files in root of respository as possible
 - Projects might define own structure